lsu-ddem/pathways-site/content/6_Resources/1_BasicJavascript/_index.md

 More detailed information about various elements discussed in this course can be found in the book [Eloquent Javascript](https://eloquentjavascript.net/) by Marijn Haverbeke.
 Once you have had a little practice using the language, check out this book for more in depth explications of various javascript features.

+The website [CodeCombat](https://codecombat.com/) is a platform that allows students to explore coding concepts in a non-traditional format.
+They use concepts discussed throughout the first few units in order to play a top-down style adventure/combat game.
+This may be an entertaining way to introduce and enforce concepts.
+This game is available for both Javascript and Python.

 The [P5 reference pages](p5js.org/reference/) can offer information and examples on every function built into the P5 coding library.

 Here are some general 'pro tips' for java script coding once you have a little bit of experience under your belt.